Perga

-Perga was used as a medicine and rejuvenating preparation in ancient Chinese and ancient Egyptian cultures, and was also used for healing by Hippocrates.
+Perga was used as a medicine and a rejuvenating preparation in ancient Chinese and Egyptian cultures, and Hippocrates also used it for healing.

-Perga can be considered as a concentrated form of pollen, which:
+Perga can be considered a concentrated form of pollen, which:

 • helps restore liver functions,